-- On the document, click on the top-left corner handle of the bounding box, and drag it inward to reduce the size of the paper. - Click inside the bounding box and move the paper on the document until you are happy with how it looks. - Click the checkmark to commit the transformation.
+- On the document, click on the top-left corner handle of the bounding box, and drag it inward to reduce the size of the paper. - Click inside the bounding box and move the paper until you are happy with how it looks. - Click the checkmark to commit the transformation.